bootcoder/tipsNtricks/README.md

   - open the first 5 links into new tabs
     - ⌘ + ⏎ -- to open link
     - down arrow -- to go to next link
+    - Repeat until you have a decent cross section of suggestions from the internet.
+(I usually do like 5)
-  - Cycle through tabs using
+  - Cycle through newly opened tabs using

     ⌘ + ⇧ + {

     ⌘ + ⇧ + }

   - ⌘ + w -- Close unwanted tabs

+  - Profit

   You should practice this process until you are at a point that you can research a particular thing in like 20 seconds.